SmokinCaterpillar/pypet/doc/source/cookbook/environment.rst

     (see below).
     Using this data you can continue crashed trajectories.

-    In order to resume trajectories use :func:`~pypet.environment.Environment.f_continue`.
+    In order to resume trajectories use :func:`~pypet.environment.Environment.resume`.

     Your individual single runs must be completely independent of one another to allow continuing to work.
 Thus, they should **not** be based on shared data